 - The Beatles signed a contract with United Artists in late 1963 to make three movies, two of which were the very well-received A Hard Day's Night and Help!.
 Yellow Submarine was intended by the band to be their third, but as it was an animated film and was Not Quite Starring the Fab Four themselves (they decline to voice their likenesses, and appeared exclusively in a short cameo at the end of the film), the studio said it didn't satisfy their contract.
-This led to the band making the infamous Magical Mystery Tour, which was universally savaged for its incomprehensible plot and poor acting.
+Eventually, UA wound up distributing Let It Be.

-- Sylvester Stallone starred in Over the Top purely to fulfil his contract with Cannon Films.
+- Sylvester Stallone starred in Over the Top purely to fulfill his contract with Cannon Films.

 - Paul Newman agreed to star in When Time Ran Out... out of contractual obligation and later called it the worst film he ever did.
 On the bright side, much of Newman's salary from the movie provided the seed money to begin his successful charity, Newman's Own.

 - Sam Raimi was obligated to make Spider-Man 3 and to add Gwen Stacey as a love interest and Venom as the main antagonist, despite stating that he doesn't like the latter character.
 Originally the main antagonists were Sandman and Harry Osborn as the new Green Goblin.
 Venom and Gwen were added at the insistence of Avi Arad and the producers (much like an contractual obligation), making the movie messy and the reason why it's the lowest point of first Spider-Man trilogy.
 After those problems, Raimi left the studios, so the reboot The Amazing Spider-Man was made later.